crisweber2600/animated-guide/README.md

 8. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
 9. Customize provider roots and enable linking with `--link` and `--parallel` flags.
 10. Verify your environment with `dotnet test --no-build --no-restore` before making changes.
+11. Combine providers with the orchestrator service to analyze multiple drives.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The